Francisco Morazán: Early military and political career

+Although Mexican military forces commanded by Brigadier Vicente Filísola were dispatched to the region to enforce its annexation, the overthrow of Mexican emperor Agustín de Iturbide in 1823 led Filísola to call for a congress of Central American leaders in Guatemala City to decide the region's future.
+On 1 July, the congress declared independence from Mexico and the establishment of the United Provinces of Central America, later renamed to the Federal Republic of Central America on 22 November 1824.

+Dionisio de Herrera became Head of State of Honduras in December 1824 after being elected by the Honduran Constituent Assembly.
+Herrera appointed Morazán as Minister General.
+(Note: Herrera was initially hesitant to appoint Morazán as Minister General due to fears of accusations of nepotism as he was married to Morazán's cousin, Micaela Quezada.
+He ultimately decided to appoint Morazán following reassurance from the deputies of the Constituent Assembly that they approved of Morazán's appointment.)
+During Morazán's tenure, he helped Herrera combat several issues facing the state including a bankrupt treasury, a disorganized judiciary, and continued ideological tensions between Comayagua and Tegucigalpa, among others.
+On 11 December 1825, Morazán ratified the constitution of Honduras.
+In April 1826, Morazán was elected as a state councillor (equivalent of a senator) by the assembly and became the president of the council of state, upon which, he resigned as Minister General.

 Rise to power

-Battle of 'La Trinidad'
+First civil war

-In 1826, the Federal Government headed by Manuel José Arce attempted to dissolve the federal congress and called a meeting to be held in Cojutepeque, on October 10, 1826, to elect an extraordinary congress.
+In 1826, the Federal Government headed by Manuel José Arce attempted to dissolve the federal congress and called a meeting to be held in Cojutepeque, on 10 October 1826, to elect an extraordinary congress.
 This unconstitutional move was rejected by the Honduran head of state, Dionisio de Herrera.
 But President Arce did not recognize Herrera's authority, claiming that Herrera's provisional mandate had expired, and that he was in power illegitimately.
 For this reason, the National Assembly had called for new elections in Honduras, but Herrera had ignored this decree and remained in power.
 For these reasons, but under the guise of protecting Copán's tobacco plantations owned by the federal government, Arce decided to oust Herrera.
-This mission was entrusted to colonel Justo Milla, who on April 9, 1827, commanded 200 men and seized Comayagua (the state capital) capturing Herrera and sending him to a Guatemalan prison.
+This mission was entrusted to colonel Justo Milla, who on 9 April 1827, commanded 200 men and seized Comayagua (the state capital) capturing Herrera and sending him to a Guatemalan prison.

 While Milla was busy consolidating power in Comayagua, Morazán escaped from the federal troops.
 He left the besieged capital in the company of colonels Remigio Díaz and José Antonio Márquez, with the purpose of getting reinforcements in Tegucigalpa.
 Their plan was to return, and to liberate the state capital.
 Upon their return from Tegucigalpa, his men clashed with Milla's forces on the ranch 'La Maradiaga'.
 This confrontation, had no major consequences for either side; Milla remained in charge of Honduras, and Morazán left for Ojojona where he was captured and transferred to Tegucigalpa by order of Major Ramón Anguiano.